Camel caravans were common in 1881 Tashkent

 The sand desert extends for 325 verst [215 miles].
 We travelled in it from 32-49 verst [21-32 miles] a day.
 My husband became sick with a fever during the journey and became one pood [36.11 lb.] lighter, but he was still able to take care of nearly everything.
 I was also ill on the way and suffered greatly; however, during this time I had to cross the mountains, which stretch across 150 verst [100 miles] and were quite rocky.

 From the time that we arrived here, in total twelve died, including:

 On the journey 6 children were born, and here in Tashkent, 9 children.

 The wife of Joh.
-Wiebe of Wernersdorf, is lying suffering, but everything is in the hands of God the Almighty.
+Wiebe of Wernersdorf, is badly laid up, but everything is in the hands of God the Almighty.

-We are still living in Tashkent, and we do not know when we will move to the countryside or further away, although our deputies have already looked at land 300 versts [200 miles] from Tashkent.
-But since our dear Tsar died at this time [Alexander II was assassinated on 13 March 1881], and our General [Konstantin Petrovich von] Kaufmann lies afflicted by the blow, and is represented by another who must first find his way into office, our cause remains unfulfilled.
-But the Lord will make all things well; we ask that you will remember us before God; and so I will close my letter and greet all my friends and acquaintances.
+We are still living in Tashkent, and we do not know when we will move to the countryside or further away, although our deputies have already looked at land 300 verst [200 miles] from Tashkent.
+But since our dear emperor died at this time [Alexander II was assassinated on 13 March 1881], and our General [Konstantin Petrovich von] Kaufmann lies afflicted by a stroke, and is represented by another who must first find his way in his office, our cause remains unfulfilled.
+But the Lord will make all things well; we ask that you remember us before God; and so I will close my letter and greet all my friends and acquaintances.

-Our address is best written in Russian and with Russian letters:*
+Our address is best written in Russian and with Russian characters:*

 Tscheres Orenburg [через Orenburg - through Orenburg, per Elena Klassen]